Last Updated on 26 September 2024 by Cycloscope

 Seven Cycles manufactures high-end bicycle frames from butted and straight-gauge domestically-sourced seamless 3-2.5 titanium, filament-wound carbon fiber, and the world’s finest steels.
 Seven offers a wide variety of frame styles: road, touring, triathlon, criterium, track, cyclocross, mountain, suspension, and tandems, in the customer’s choice of stock or custom geometry.

-The company also manufactures a custom titanium stem and mountain bike handlebar and offers an exclusive carbon fiber road fork, as well aluminum handlebars, stems, and seat posts.
+The company also manufactures a custom titanium stem and mountain bike handlebar and offers an exclusive carbon fiber road fork, as well as aluminum handlebars, stems, and seat posts.
 All of Seven’s frames come with a lifetime warranty against defects in manufacturing and materials.

 Royal H Cycles (Boston, Massachusetts)